pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Roei Janssen.
 The art of audit.
 Amsterdam University Press, 2016 (adapted).

-Item.
 13. In terms of comprehension of the text above, decide which of the statements below is correct.